chrper80/Milestone-project2/README.md

 ##### Warning

-5: "The type attribute is unnecessary for JavaScript resources".
+5: The type attribute is unnecessary for JavaScript resources.

-### Javascript validation
+### Javascript validation with JSHint

+#### Error

+No error.

+#### Warning

+3: 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).

+2: 'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).

+1: 'object short notation' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).

+1: Do not use 'new' for side effects.

+It also gives me that there is 10 unused variable, but that is because i use jQuery in the function.

 ### Lighthouse
 ### Manual testing